-TVA Productions Inc. and TVA Productions II Inc. produced more than 1,114 hours of original programming during the fiscal year ended December 31, 2018 including variety and magazine-style shows, galas and game shows.
-Those productions are produced for airing on the TVA Network's stations, the specialty channels of the Corporation, its websites as well as on video-on-demand, the Web and mobile network.
+TVA Productions Inc. and TVA Productions II Inc. produced more than 1,109 hours of original programming during the fiscal year ended December 31, 2019 including variety and magazine-style shows, galas and game shows.
+Those productions are produced to air on TVA Network's stations, the specialty channels of the Corporation, its websites as well as on video-on-demand, the Web and mobile network.